-Governance and institutional arrangements present a clear division of roles and responsibilities among organizations involved in geospatial information management.
+Governance and institutional arrangements present a clear division of roles and responsibilities among organizations involved in geospatial information management, and the formal and informal structures of cooperation and collaboration between and among organizations.

-Governance and institutional arrangements for geospatial information management refers to the formal and informal structures of cooperation between and among organizations.
 These structures support and link institutions with other organizations (either public or private) to help fulfill their mandate.
 Organizational structures are formulated on policies, laws, systems, processes and productive frameworks that enable sustainable management of geospatial information (UN-GGIM, 2017).